NinaZhang04/NinaZhang04/README.md

 - 👋 Hi, I’m @NinaZhang04, a high school student trying out different things
-- 👀 I’m interested in eat and sleep, and coding, perhaps
+- 👀 I’m interested in coding apps and websites, I am also interested in AI
-- 🌱 I’m currently learning c languages
+- 🌱 I’m currently learning C#, C++, and JavaScipt
 - 💞️ I’m looking to collaborate on apps and games
 - 📫 How to reach me: email me at healtoneforever@gmail.com